How much does a WordPress website cost?

 Advanced website costs

-With a more complex WordPress site, you are paying for more pages and greater functionality, and you may need a customised theme.
+With a more complex WordPress site, you're paying for more pages and greater functionality, and you may need a customised theme.
 These type of websites tend to be a starting point for most businesses.

 Bespoke custom functionality website costs

-Bespoke websites will either use a theme and adapt it for your business or will create a custom theme specifically for your requirements.
+Bespoke websites will either use a theme which is adapted by a design team for your business or the designers will create a custom theme specifically for your requirements.
 These bespoke designs encompass as much functionality as you need and can offer a great range of features.

 You can also expect an ongoing support package run by the same design team.
 WordPress.org bespoke custom functionality websites typically cost between £2,000 and £7,000.
 Any maintenance contract will be on top of this.